openflighthpc/retype-documentation/Retype_Documentation/default.md

 icon: home
 ---

-# Welcome to the Flight User Suite documentation!
+# Welcome to the OpenFlightHPC Knowledgebase

-This site contains the documentation to get you started with using a Flight User Suite research environment.
 It provides details for accessing the research environment, exploring the various features of the research environment and examples of common workflows with the research environment.

 ## Acknowledgements